spinalcordtoolbox/sct_docker/README.rst

 Note: in case of problem, see `Support`_.

 Docker runs natively only on Windows 10 Pro/Enterprise.
 Download the docker installer from the `Docker official site
 <https://store.docker.com/editions/community/docker-ce-desktop-windows/>`_

 To Install Docker in Windows XP/VISTA/7/8/8.1/10 others than Pro/Enterprise use `Docker Toolbox
 <https://docs.docker.com/toolbox/overview/>`_.

 Here is the the `tutorial
 <https://docs.docker.com/toolbox/toolbox_install_windows/>`_.

 When using Docker Toolbox, mounting folders in a docker container can be a bit complicated and has certain limitations.
-The main limitation is that by default we will only be able to mount folders that are inside the C:/Users folder.
+The main limitation is that by default we will only be able to mount folders that are inside the ``C:/Users`` folder, for compatibility reasons we will consider a shared folder under this folder, but it can be changed.

 To be able to process NIFTI volumes that we have in our Windows PC we